MicrosoftDocs/learn/learn-pr/azure/tour-azure-portal/includes/7-exercise-customize-the-dashboard.md

 ## Add and configure the Clock Tile

-1. In the tile gallery, drag the clock onto the workspace.
-Place it on the top right of the available space.
+1. In the Tile Gallery, drag the clock onto the workspace.
+Place it on the top along the right side of the available space.

 1. Select the **Preview** button at the top of the screen, then select **Edit** in the clock tile.